ul-mds/HeteroMRI/README.md

 ## System requirements

-We executed this program on a 40GB NVIDIA GPU with a batch size of 2.
+This program is executed with the current architecture on at least a 40GB NVIDIA GPU with a batch size of 2.
 If you encounter memory limitation errors during execution, please consider changing the version of TensorFlow you are using.

 ## Preprocessing